 What is Jaguar LEAP?

 Jaguar LEAP is a Summer Immersion Program for new students entering their first year at GovState.
-In this program, you’ll earn seven college credits as you live on-campus in Prairie Place and participate in exciting cultural and academic programming.
+In this program, you’ll earn seven college credits and participate in exciting cultural and academic programming.

 OUTCOMES